November 21, 2013

 July 31, 2010

-Add to all this “newness” the feelings associated with leaving behind friends, family, established jobs and lifestyles and you could experience some unexpected emotional turmoil, even a few serious chinks in your self-confidence and potentially some lonely times outside of the school environment.
+Add to all this “newness” the feelings associated with leaving behind friends, family, established jobs and lifestyles and you could experience some unexpected emotional turmoil, even a few serious chinks in your self-confidence and potentially some lonely times outside the school environment.

 So, tell us, ISR readers: What advice and tips can you share with International Educators relocating overseas, perhaps for the first time?
 How do you advise acclimating to a new school environment and local community?
 How do you keep yourself strong, positive and emotionally healthy as you head to work as a stranger in a strange land?
-How do you keep your sails turned to the wind?

 June 30, 2010